Why should you care about flying termites?

 Built-up moisture in wood resulting from damaged timber on your property can attract termites.
 Regular inspection of your home is key to protecting against a termite infestation.

-- Keep mulch away from the foundations of your home
+- Keep mulch pulled back from the foundation

-Of you feel that you might have termites in your home, the sooner you call for help, the better.
+If you feel that you might have termites in your home, the sooner you call for help, the better.
 Ehrlich knows that no two homes are alike.
 Our termite experts will work with you to develop a customized plan that’s right for your home and family Contact us today.